writethedocs/www/docs/conf/australia/2022/news/get-ready.rst

 .. post:: Nov 28, 2022
    :tags: {{year}}, {{shortcode}}-{{year}}, tickets

-Get Ready for the conference!
+Get ready for the conference!
 =============================

 Hey everyone!

 We're just over a week away from the start of the conference, and we're getting excited to see you soon!
-We're looking forward to gather for 3 days of content, collaboration, and conversation.
+We're looking forward to gather for 2 days of content, collaboration, and conversation.

 We have a few reminders before we welcome you all next week: